Drew Waters Player Props: Royals vs. Marlins

-Drew Waters -- 1-for-3 with an RBI in his last game -- will be in action for the Kansas City Royals versus the Miami Marlins, with Braxton Garrett on the hill, on June 5 at 6:40 PM ET.
+After going 1-for-4 with an RBI in his most recent game, Drew Waters and the Kansas City Royals face the Miami Marlins (who will start Jesus Luzardo) at 6:40 PM ET on Tuesday.

-In his most recent game he had a one-hit showing (1-for-3) against the Rockies.
+He had a one-hit showing in his most recent game (1-for-4) against the Marlins.

 Drew Waters Game Info & Props vs. the Marlins